Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 Powerful River Vimur And Furious Geirrod’s Daughter

-Thor’s next fight was Geirrod’s daughter Gjalp, who was responsible for the swelling of the waters.
-He picked up a boulder from the bed of the stream and threw it at her.
-The boulder found its mark, and now the current bore him so close to the bank, so he was able to catch hold of mountain ash.
+Thor's next fight was Geirrod's daughter Gjalp, who was responsible for the swelling of the waters.
+He grabbed a boulder from the stream's bed and threw it at her.
+The boulder found its mark, and now the current bore him so close to the bank that he could catch hold of mountain ash.

 Fight For Survival In The Residence Of Giant Geirrod

-Once at the giant's residence, Thor was lodged in a goat-house where there was nothing but a single chair.
+Once at the Giant's residence, Thor was lodged in a goat house with only a chair.

-Thor sat down in it but soon noticed that it was being raised with him up to the roof.
-He let all his weight sink slowly into the chair, so it crushed Geirrod's daughters Gjalp and Greip, who had lain beneath the chair.
+Thor sat down in it but soon noticed it was raised with him up to the roof.
+He let all his weight sink slowly into the chair, which crushed Geirrod's daughters, Gjalp and Greip, who had lain beneath the chair.

-Now it was time for Geirrod to meet Thor, the enemy of the giants in a fight.
-The confrontation between the two of them took place in the hall lit by the light of great burning fires.
+Now, it was time for Geirrod to meet Thor, the enemy of the giants, in a fight.
+The confrontation between them took place in the hall lit by the light of great burning fires.

-Just as Thor passed in front of Geirrod, the Giant picked up with his tongs a glowing bolt of iron and threw it at him.
+Just as Thor passed in front of Geirrod, the Giant grabbed a glowing bolt of iron with his tongs and threw it at him.
 Thor caught it in his iron glove and raised it high up, but Geirrod jumped for refuge behind a pillar.

-This maneuver, however, was not good enough.
-Thor threw the bolt with such tremendous force that it went through the pillar, through the giant Geirrod and the wall.
+This maneuver, however, needed to be better.
+Thor threw the bolt with such tremendous force that it went through the pillar, the giant Geirrod, and the wall.

 Written by - A. Sutherland - AncientPages.com Senior Staff Writer